cmontecoding/cmontecoding/README.md

 # Founder, Educator, Chill Guy

-### If you're a recruiter:

-I'm probably not looking for anything right now but feel free to DM.
-I have a pipeline of hungry product-focused engineers.

 I'm currently building [Flywheel Labs](https://www.flywheellabs.xyz/).
 We are a Defi game studio.
 Our first title is [Ponzi.place](https://www.ponzi.place/).
 Second title in development.

-### If you're another dev:

-Feel free to reach out, I want to know what you're building and maybe we can team up to build the next 9 figure TVL.
-Also can give advice if youre a newer dev: I'm always happy to take people from 0 --> working in defi (free ofc).

 Best to reach me on [X](https://x.com/andrewcmonte)